-Upper Alsek River Rafting
+Alsek River Hiking & Rafting

-Our Alsek rafting trip has a lot of variety and numerous wildlife sightings.
-As a true wilderness expedition, it has challenges and the weather is not always our friend, but with the help of our seasoned guides, this trip is suitable for those with a thirst for adventure and a reasonable level of personal fitness.
-Join us for the trip of a lifetime.
+We’ll enjoy gourmet camp food around the campfire and sleep in comfortable tents with plush sleeping pads.
+This true wilderness expedition has its challenges, and the weather is not always our friend, but with the help of our seasoned guides, this trip is suitable for those with a thirst for adventure and a reasonable level of personal fitness.

-Days 5-6: We will spend two days at Lowell Lake to soak in the ice age vista and hike Goatherd Mountain for a close-up view of the resident mountain goats.
-This is an advanced hike with some exposed bouldering and some folks may elect to hike along the iceberg-studded lake instead.
+Days 5-6: Aug 11-12 – We’ll spend two days at Lowell Lake, admiring the ice age scenery and hiking Goatherd Mountain.
+This is an advanced hike with some exposed bouldering, so some may choose to hike along the iceberg-studded lake instead.

 Day 7: Aug 13 – This is our take-out day.
 After breakfast, we’ll pack up camp and take an exhilarating helicopter ride back to Haines, Alaska.
 Your driver will be waiting for you at the helicopter pad to take you back to civilization.